Multi-Agent Coordination Fluid Flow Modeling and Experimental Evaluation: Operation Modes

-For the TVNC fluid flow navigation model, set $\mathcal{V}$ is divided into time-invariant subsets $\mathcal{V}_1$ and $\mathcal{V}_2=\bar{\mathcal{V}}_1$, where $\mathcal{V}_1$ and $\mathcal{V}_2$ define ``cooperative'' and ``non-cooperative'' agents, respectively.
-The noncooperative agents have a predefined trajectories in the motion space whereas the cooperative agents uses the fluid flow navigation model, presented in Algorithm \ref{alg1}, to safely update their positions and reach their target positions.
+For the TVNC navigation model, set $\mathcal{V}$ is divided into time-invariant subsets $\mathcal{V}_1$ and $\mathcal{V}_2=\bar{\mathcal{V}}_1$, where $\mathcal{V}_1$ and $\mathcal{V}_2$ define ``cooperative'' and ``non-cooperative'' agents, respectively.
+The noncooperative agents have a predefined trajectories in the motion space whereas the cooperative agents uses the navigation model, presented in Algorithm \ref{alg1}, to safely update their positions and reach their target positions.